ankit-rathi/ContextOS/README.md

 * Short-term lifestyle (sleep, food, routine)
 * Over-analysis → delayed execution
 * Underinvestment in relationships during busy periods
+* **Underestimating the impact of environment on performance and growth**

 **Why**

 * Lack of immediate feedback
 * Decision fatigue
 * No structured system for relationships
+* Overfocus on self-optimization vs system selection

 ---